gryLeader/Catholic-Bible-Reference-Parser/README.md

 astring: input string

-vtype: (optional. default=bcv) string with validation type can be one of "b" "bc" "bcv" or "bcva"
+vtype: (optional. default="bcv") string with validation type can be one of "b" "bc" "bcv" or "bcva"

-- b: validates book names and prefix number
+- "b": validates book names and prefix number
-- bc: also validates chapter numbers
+- "bc": also validates chapter numbers
-- bcv: also validates verse numbers
+- "bcv": also validates verse numbers
-- bcva: also validates "addendum" verses e.g. Genesis 1:4-7.9.11 (".9.11")
+- "bcva": also validates "addendum" verses e.g. Genesis 1:4-7.9.11 (".9.11")

 **Result**